Skip to main content

 Bilateral relationship

-Australia established an immigration presence in Malta in the 1950s and opened its High Commission in 1967.
-Malta has a High Commission in Canberra (established in 1964) and Consulates-General in Sydney and Melbourne.
-In 2024, our countries mark 60 years of diplomatic relations.
-Honorary Consulates have also been established in Queensland, South Australia, Victoria and Western Australia.
+Migration from Malta to Australia began in the early 19th century, with the first arrivals as convicts in 1810, followed by free settlers in 1838.
+The most significant wave of migration occurred during the 1950s and 1960s.
+Australia established an immigration presence in Malta in the 1950s and opened its High Commission in Valletta in 1967.
+Malta maintains a High Commission in Canberra (established in 1964), along with Consulates-General in Sydney and Melbourne, and Honorary Consulates in Queensland, South Australia, Victoria, and Western Australia.

 Foreign policy